How To Feed A Loon

 Instructions

 • Place the cubed potatoes in a large pot and cover with cool tap water.
-Season the water with 1 tbsp salt.
+Season the water with 1 tablespoon salt.
 Bring to a boil and then simmer for 15 minutes.

 • Drain the potatoes.
 Pass the potatoes through the ricer or food mill into a large bowl.